Anikaitmalik/Transaction_management_system/README.md

 Overall, this script serves as a functional system for managing inventory, processing sales, handling returns, and generating reports for a small-scale retail operation.
 It demonstrates the use of Python along with libraries like Pandas and Matplotlib for data manipulation and visualization, as well as interaction with a SQLite database.

-Overall, this script serves as a functional system for managing inventory, processing sales, handling returns, and generating reports for a small-scale retail operation.
-It demonstrates the use of Python along with libraries like Pandas and Matplotlib for data manipulation and visualization, as well as interaction with a SQLite database.